by Tracy Johnson

 FACT: When a goose gets sick, or shot down, two geese drop out of formation and follow to help and protect it.
 They stay until it is able to fly again or dies.
 Then they catch up with another formation, or catch up with the flock or start on their own until they find a new team.

-LESSON: That doesn’t mean you never fight, but loyalty matters.
-Stand by each other, in difficult times as well as when times are good.
+LESSON: Stand by each other, in difficult times as well as when times are good.
 Nothing destroys a show faster than individual agendas.
+That doesn’t mean you never fight, but loyalty matters.
+It builds trust and that leads to stronger shows.

-You don’t usually think of geese as intelligent, but wouldn’t we all be smarter if we apply these five lessons to our careers?
+An individual goose would Neve make their biannual migration on their own.
+They would die.
+You don’t usually think of geese as intelligent, but wouldn’t we all be smarter if we apply these lessons to our careers, radio shows and stations?